 If your iPhone 4s gets stuck in landscape mode, there are a few fixes to try.

-Instead of throwing the iPhone 4s against a wall, lock the orientation of the phone in portrait.
+You can also lock the device’s orientation in portrait.
 This way, the device will remain in portrait mode when trying to use a third-party app or the camera.

 To lock the iPhone 4s in portrait mode, pull up Control Center from the bottom of the phone, look for the lock in the top right corner, and hit that.
-This will lock it up so that it won’t move out of portrait mode when you shift the device.
+This will lock the screen so that it won’t move out of portrait mode when you shift the device.

 How to Fix iPhone 4s iMessage Problems

-We’ve been running into a number of iMessage problems on the iPhone.
+We’ve been running into a number of iMessage problems on the iPhone 4s.
 Messages sometimes fail to send, even when in good coverage areas and we often get messages hours and sometimes days late.

 If this happens, the first thing to try is toggling iMessage off and on.
 If that doesn’t work, try rebooting the phone.
 If neither of those work, it’s time to reset the device’s network settings.